dcunited001/dcunited001.github.io/_drafts/speed-of-thought-2-social-physics.md

       of users which fit some basis with quantifyable variation and some metric of confidence

-- over time, social isolation created some of the largest setbacks for the african american community. this strongly limited social mobility because african americans forged a disproportionate amount of strong connections with influential people with social/financial capital.
+- during and after segregation, social isolation created massive, but hard-to-see setbacks for the african american community. this strongly limited social mobility because african americans forged a disproportionately small amount of strong connections with influential people with social/financial capital.
+  - this is especially hard to see if you don't experience it.
+  - the exact consequences of this are difficult to see or prove, but it means opportunities for advancement and economic well being were consistently out of reach, even after segregation officially ended.
+  - even though the law was fixed, minority communities had a greater average networking distance to the gatekeepers of economic opportunities (not all white people, but rich white people), though it's difficult to measure
+  - this takes time to heal, though there is plenty of room for improvement, i think it has significantly improved over the previous three generations.

-- in a purely digital world, manipulation of social media algorithms to exclude "undesirable" individuals to create disconnection among groups of people, defined logically instead of by ethnicity.
+- in a purely digital world, manipulation of social media algorithms to exclude "undesirable" individuals could create disconnection among groups of people, defined logically instead of by ethnicity.
   - i don't mean this to be compared to segregation
   - in a convergent social network that is increasingly less engaged in "real" interactions and more engaged in "virtual" interactions,